intentor/adic/README.md

 public override void Execute(params object[] parameters) {
 	//Execution code.

-	//Retains the command until some long action is being completed. this.Retain();
+	//Retains the command until some long action is completed. this.Retain();
 }
 ```

 If a command is retained, it has to be released.
-The `CommandDispatcher` will automatically release commands during the destruction of scenes, however in some situations you may want to release it manually (e.g. after some network call is completed).
+The `CommandDispatcher` will automatically releases commands during the destruction of scenes.
+However, in some situations you may want to release it manually (e.g. after some network call is completed).

 To release a command, just call the `Release()` method when the execution is finished: